How front brake pads work

 What is the lifespan of brake pads?

-Every modern car has disc brakes, and in this setup the disc part is actually quite hardy and can last a long time – 100,000 miles on small, light cars.
+Every modern car has disc brakes on the front axle, and in this setup the disc part is actually quite hardy and can last a long time – 100,000 miles on small, light cars.

 The pads, however, are less hardy and generally last only a fraction of the time.
 There is no hard and fast number though, so instead read the following examples and see which best represents you.

-If you drive a small car, a Fiesta, 500, Panda or similar, the pads are going to last longer.
-The reason is simple – they’re responsible for controlling a smaller weight.
+If you drive a small car, a Ford Fiesta, Fiat 500 or Panda or similar, the pads are going to last longer.
+The reason is simple – they’re controlling less weight.
 If you own a small car and rarely carry passengers, you could easily expect to get 50,000 miles from a set of pads, as long as they’re good quality.
 That said, 50k is the best-case scenario – the reality will be somewhere around 30,000 miles.

 More metal, more weight, more load in the boot, more work for the pads.
-For average-sized family cars such as a Focus or Astra, doing the average 12,000 miles per year, you can expect to get 20 to 25,000 miles out of a set of pads.
+For average-sized family cars such as a Ford Focus or Vauxhall Astra, doing the average 12,000 miles per year, you can expect to get 20,000 to 25,000 miles out of a set of pads.

-As per the trend, we’re going up in weight here.
-Vans and pick-ups tend to be driven harder and with more weight on board, meaning the brakes have to do a lot more work.
-As such, it’s not uncommon to go through a set of pads once a year, or every 10-15,000 miles.
+Vans and pick-ups tend to be driven harder and with more weight on board, which means the brakes have to do a lot more work.
+As such, it’s not uncommon to go through a set of pads once a year, or every 10,000-15,000 miles.

 These are just guides, of course.
 There are things you can do to prolong the life of your pads.
-Look at your driving, are you braking too early or perhaps dabbing them when you don’t need to?
+Look at your driving – are you braking too early or perhaps dabbing them when you don’t need to?
 Are you driving around with a load of stuff in the boot?
-Travel light and change your driving habits and of course the pads will last longer.
+Travel light and change your driving habits and the pads will last longer.

 When to change your brake pads